 This Stormwater Report has been prepared to document compliance with Stormwater Management Standards.
 The applicant is proposing to expand the existing warehouse/storage/industrial use by constructing an additional (3) three proposed garage buildings, each 7,000 square feet.
+The revised plans show a revised building layout and provide a vegetative buffer to the rear of the property.
+The buildings have been revised from 70'x 100' to 60'x120', 7,200 square feet.
+The basin and underground chamber system remain the same size but have been relocated to provide for the 50-foot vegetative buffer.

-.
-The property is located in a Flood Plain Zone X as shown on Flood Insurance Rate Map Community Panel Number 25023C0204J C dated July 17, 2012 and not in a Zone II Aquifier Protection zone.
-There are no wetland resource areas on the site..
+The property is located in a Flood Plain Zone X as shown on Flood Insurance Rate Map Community Panel Number 25023C0204J C dated July 17, 2012 and not in a Zone II Aquifier Protection Zone.
+There are no wetland resource areas on the site.

 The property is located at 171 Mattakeesett Street, Pembroke.
 The property is currently used for the construction and maintenance of boats.
 The property is approximately 34 percent developed.
 The developed area consists of a driveway with parking areas and three buildings.
 The undeveloped area consists of gravel area used for boat storage..
 Soils on the site are classified as Udorthents soils, hydrologic soils group B, which are well drained soils with groundwater greater than 80 inches below the surface.
-The existing drainage system consisting catch basins, manholes, Stormceptor units, and infiltration basins exist on the site.
+The existing drainage system consists of catch basins, manholes, stormceptor units, and infiltration basins.
 Their designs are based on a hydrologic soil group A with an infiltration rate of 8.27 inches per hour.
-The proposed drainage system will utilize 3 existing catch basins that will discharge to a sediment forebay.
-The expanded driveway and parking areas will drain directly into two sediment forebays before entering into the proposed infiltration basin.
-Roof drains are proposed for the proposed buildings with discharges to the infiltration basin and to a catch basin/overflow unit.
+The proposed drainage system will utilize catch basins, drain manholes, stormceptors, concrete chambers and an infiltration basin.
+The existing catch basins collecting runoff from the southerly side of the existing developed site shall be utilized.
+Stormwater will be routed from the existing catch basins to an existing stormceptor unit, then to the proposed subsurface chambers system and infiltration basin.
+The expanded driveway and parking areas will drain to a catch basin, then to a stormceptor unit before entering into the proposed infiltration basin.
+Roof drains are proposed for the proposed buildings with discharges to the infiltration basin.

 The analysis was prepared to demonstrate that the proposed development complies with Stormwater Management Requirements and Town of Pembroke Planning Board Rules and Regulations.
 This includes removal of at least 80% of Total Suspended Solids and attenuation of stormwater flows for the proposed development.
-The attenuation of stormwater flows has been achieved by routing runoff from the proposed development to sediment forebays and an infiltration basin.
+The attenuation of stormwater flows has been achieved by routing runoff from the proposed development to the subsurface chamber system and an infiltration basin.